knocklabs/docs/pages/send-notifications/canceling-workflows.md

 });
 ```

-## Cancelation gotchas
+## cancellation gotchas

-There are a few things to watch out for when using cancelations:
+There are a few things to watch out for when using cancellations:

-1. A cancelation cannot be performed on a specific channel step, it can only be performed against
+1. A cancellation cannot be performed on a specific channel step, it can only be performed against
    the _entire_ workflow.

 2. You cannot cancel a given workflow run after it has finished ; if you need to revoke messages for